Kamal Kapoor

 Kamal Kapoor (22 February 1920 – 2 August 2010) was an Indian actor and producer who acted in around 600 Hindi, Punjabi and Gujarati films.

 Early and personal life

-Kamal Kapoor was born in 1920 in Peshawar, North-West Frontier Province, British India.
+Kamal Kapoor was born on 22 February 1920 in Peshawar, North-West Frontier Province, British India.
 Kapoor completed his studies in Lahore's DAV college.
-He was cousin of Prithviraj Kapoor and maternal grandfather of Goldie Behl.
+He was cousin of Prithviraj Kapoor (their mothers were sisters) and maternal grandfather of Goldie Behl.

-Kapoor was a first cousin of actor Prithviraj Kapoor (their mothers were sisters).
 He had five children - three sons and two daughters.
 His younger daughter is the wife of film-maker Ramesh Behl and mother of Goldie Behl.
-His son Kapil Kapoor is a scholar and writer on Indian intellectual traditions.